GlodBlock/ExtendedAE/src/main/resources/assets/extendedae/ae2guide/epp_intro/extended_modecular_assembler.md

 <BlockImage id="extendedae:ex_molecular_assembler" scale="8"></BlockImage>
 </Row>

-Extended Molecular Assembler is an advanced <ItemLink id="ae2:molecular_assembler" />.
+The Extended Molecular Assembler is an advanced <ItemLink id="ae2:molecular_assembler" />.

-It can run 8 crafting jobs at the same time (of course you need <ItemLink id="ae2:crafting_accelerator" /> in your ME network at first) and 2x faster than the normal one.
+It can run eight crafting jobs at the same time (provided that your ME network contains a <ItemLink id="ae2:crafting_accelerator" />) and is twice as fast as a standard Molecular Assembler.

-However, it only supports the crafting job from <ItemLink id="ae2:pattern_provider" />.
-So you can't put a pattern in it directly.
+However, it only supports crafting jobs from a <ItemLink id="ae2:pattern_provider" />, so you cannot insert a pattern directly.